Arcane AI

 Image of an Optimus on display in Hawaii 2023

 In 2022, Tesla unveiled Optimus, its bipedal humanoid robot.
 Optimus is designed as a general-purpose robot capable of handling repetitive, unsafe, or boring tasks.
-Powered by a 2.3-kWh battery and leveraging software derived from Tesla’s Autopilot system, Optimus has the potential to revolutionize various industries.

 Perhaps one of Tesla’s most ambitious innovations is the Optimus humanoid robot project.
 Tesla integrates robotics and automation into its Gigafactories.
 Robotics streamline production processes, reducing costs and increasing efficiency in producing EVs and batteries.